Here are some top tips on making that all important call on A-level results day and how to make a good impression when going through Clearing.

-The university will want to know the grades you have.
+The University will want to know the qualifications and grades you have.
 Don’t be despondent if you don’t get the grades you require.
-Many of the modern institutions run HND’s and Foundation Degrees which can require fewer qualifications for entry.
+Many Institutions run degrees with a foundation year, these require fewer qualifications for entry but offer a great foundation of study in the subject area and progression to the overall degree you want to study.

 Before you make the call, have a look at universities which offer the course you’re interested in.
 Take a look at the course information, module descriptions and the method of assessment to see if this would be the right option for you.
 It’s also a good idea to have a look at the types of accommodation and to get a general ‘feel’ for what the university is like.